Pramlintide: Pharmacology

 Pramlintide is an analogue of amylin, a small peptide hormone that is released into the bloodstream by the β cells of the pancreas along with insulin after a meal.
 Like insulin, amylin is completely absent in individuals with Type I diabetes.

 In synergy with endogenous amylin, pramlintide aids in the regulation of blood glucose by slowing gastric emptying, promoting satiety via hypothalamic receptors (different receptors than for GLP-1), and inhibiting inappropriate secretion of glucagon, a catabolic hormone that opposes the effects of insulin and amylin.
 Pramlintide also has effects in raising the acute first-phase insulin response threshold following a meal.

 Both a reduction in glycated hemoglobin and weight loss have been shown in insulin-treated patients with type 2 diabetes taking pramlintide as an adjunctive therapy.

 Research Applications

 In the research field, pramlintide has been experimented with and used as a potential treatment drug.
 Pramlintide has demonstrated its ability to decrease amyloid beta plaques in Alzheimer's disease mouse models.

 Approval

-Pramlintide has been approved by the FDA, for use by type 1 and type 2 diabetic patients who use insulin.
+Pramlintide has been approved on 3/16/2005 by the FDA, for use by type 1 and type 2 diabetic patients who use insulin.
 Pramlintide allows patients to use less insulin, lowers average blood sugar levels, and substantially reduces what otherwise would be a large unhealthy rise in blood sugar that occurs in diabetics right after eating.

 Apart from insulin analogs, pramlintide is the only drug approved by the FDA to lower blood sugar in type 1 diabetics since insulin in the early 1920s.